Crepant resolutions of Weierstrass threefolds and non-Kodaira fibres: Gorenstein and canonical singularities

+In this Section we will recall some definitions and results from singularity theory, in particular the definitions and properties of rational Gorenstein singularities (Section~\ref{sect: rational gorenstein sings}) and of canonical singularities (Section~\ref{sect: canonical singularities}).
+Finally, we will recall some useful facts on threefolds with $cDV$ singularities and their resolutions (Section~\ref{sect: resolving the du val locus}) which will be used in Section~\ref{sect: crepant resolutions of weierstrass threefolds}.

-The sublclass of the class of Cohen--Macaulay varieties which looks closer to the smooth varieties is the class of Gorenstein varieties.
+We start recalling the definition of Gorenstein varieties, which is the class of varieties we will deal with.

 \begin{Def} Let $X$ be a projective variety.
-We say that $X$ is Gorenstein if it is Cohen--Macaulay, and its dualizing sheaf $\omega_X$ is locally free, i.e.\ it's a line bundle. \end{Def}
+We say that $X$ is \emph{Gorenstein} if it is Cohen--Macaulay, and its dualizing sheaf $\omega_X$ is locally free, i.e.\ it is a line bundle. \end{Def}

-In terms of the canonical Weil divisor $K_X$ for $X$, the condition that $\omega_X$ is locally free is equivalent to the condition that $K_X$ is a Cartier divisor.
+In terms of a canonical Weil divisor $K_X$ for $X$, the condition that $\omega_X$ is locally free is equivalent to the condition that $K_X$ is a Cartier divisor.

-\begin{Rmk}[Algebraic digression] It's possible to develop a duality theory for general rings (see \cite[$\S$21]{Eis}) and define what Gorenstein rings are.
-Then it would be natural to define a Gorenstein variety as a variety $X$ whose local rings $\cO_{X, x}$ are all Gorenstein rings, in analogy with the definition of Cohen--Macaulay variety.
-Anyway, these two ways of defining Gorenstein varieties are equivalent, expecially in view of \cite[Thm.\ 21.15]{Eis}. \end{Rmk}